Our Hub closes on Friday 18th December. Please find below all newsletter communications to our community about our closure.

 This is Nick, the founder of Mindfulness Meditation Hub.

 I am writing to let you know that on Friday 18th December our Hub will be permanently closing.

 The past 4 years of running our Hub has been a rewarding journey.
 Many have volunteered their time to offer content to the community and help our Hub operate, and many thousands have attended sessions at our Hub over this time.
 I trust that like me, for you it has been a beautiful and insightful experience to be part of.

 As we develop our practice we realise and accept that nothing in life is permanent, our perspectives and circumstances evolve, change and emerge over time.

 Even though our Hub is closing on the 18th December, it’s essence will continue.
-A number of our facilitators will likely continue offering classes, courses and events either online or at other locations around Perth.
+A number of our facilitators will continue offering classes, courses and events either online or at other locations around Perth.
 These details will be added to our website closer to 18th December.